General & Overall System Related

 What is the difference between Flex and Connectrac’s Express Kits?

-The Connectrac Express Kits and Flex raceway system are two innovative products that seamlessly manage both power and data cables.
-Our Express Kits are single-box kits that are ideal for applications that need a stocked, grab-and-go power/data solution with a single circuit.
-Flex is a more customized 4-circuit system that features movable power and expandable data capacity, and multiple entrance fitting options.
+The Connectrac Express Kits and Flex Raceway System are two innovative products that seamlessly manage power and data cables.
+Express Kits are single-box kits that are ideal for applications that need a stocked, grab-and-go power/data solution with a single circuit.
+Flex is a more customizable 4-circuit system that features moveable power, expandable data capacity, and multiple entrance fitting options.

-How is Flex different from Connectrac’s classic product?
+How is Flex different from Connectrac’s previous product?

 Flex features modular, pre-wired raceway components that support movable power, which is a huge upgrade from our classic product’s static power receptacles.
 This improved product is also now capable of supporting 4 power circuits completely hidden under the carpet tile.